propelorm/propelorm.github.com/documentation/cookbook/symfony2/working-with-symfony2.markdown

 $ php app/console propel:table:drop [--force] [--connection[="..."]] [table1] ... [tableN]
 ```

-The table arguments define which table will be deleted, by default all tables
+The table arguments define which tables will be deleted, by default all tables
 are deleted.

 Note that the `--force` option is needed to actually execute the deletion.